 1. They can help sort.
 Laundry can be made into a game for the little ones.
 They can practice sorting lights and darks!
 To make it even easier for them, buy a white laundry hamper and a black laundry hamper for this step of the process.
 Start by having them sort their own clothes.
 Once they’ve got it down, you can tack on more responsibility.
 Win, win!

 2. Allow them to help with the detergent!
 Teach them how to pour and use the right amount of detergent.
-If you’re using Rockin’ Green, determine if that’s one scoop or cap, or two — it shouldn’t be more than that.
+If you’re using Rockin’ Green, determine if that’s one scoop or two — it shouldn’t be more than that.

 3. Let them help physically load the washing machine.
 Kids aim to please and love to make you smile.
 Being the overseer and not the doer is the way to go.